 Global Health Pathway

-The Global Health (GH) Pathway prepares trainees in developing lifelong commitments to decreasing the health inequities and disparities in populations throughout the world.
+The Global Health Pathway engages trainees to become equitable, sustainable partners in global health clinical practice, as well as cultivate skills and knowledge relevant to decreasing health inequities and disparities locally and internationally.
 The pathway is designed for residents and fellows interested in a deeper look at Global Health, seeking project mentorship, and contact with GH faculty.
 The pathway course is also offered to 4th year medical students.
 The multiple disciplines and levels of experience foster innovative scholarship.

 2